Niagara Science Museum

-The Niagara Science Museum is a science museum established in Niagara Falls, New York in 2009.
-The museum's mission is to demonstrate the history of scientific discovery through the preservation, restoration, and demonstration of the scientific instruments and technologies.
-The Niagara Science Museum houses a collection of over 2,000 scientific instruments and technologies dating from the 1700s to the present.
+The Niagara Science Museum was a science museum in Niagara Falls, New York which ran from 2009 to 2016.
+The museum's mission was to demonstrate the history of scientific discovery through the preservation, restoration, and demonstration of the scientific instruments and technologies.
+The Niagara Science Museum housed a collection of over 2,000 scientific instruments and technologies dating from the 1700s to the 21st century.
+The museum closed in December 2016.

 Overview

 The Niagara Science Museum was founded by Nick Dalacu, a physicist who amassed a personal collection of hundreds of historically significant instruments and technologies over four decades.
 The museum presents its collection in 'living laboratories' in the style of the wunderkammern, or cabinet of curiosity, of Renaissance Europe.
 Its dozen rooms include laboratories dedicated to high-voltage electronics and galvanometers, a large collection of microscopes and optics, meteorological instruments, communication and media technologies, hydraulics and vacuum technologies, medical technologies, computing history, and others.
 It also houses the Charlie Troutman Printing Press Room, a working letterpress studio using a 1914 Chandler & Price press.
 The museum is housed in the former Union Carbide building, built in 1910, and restored to house the museum's collection, and is currently powered by an array of solar cells on its roof.